mozzafiato/DataMiningAssignment/ERiC/README.md

 - **kernel_computation.ipynb** computes the kernels and stores the results in pickle files.
 - **Run_ERiC.ipynb** runs ERiC on a given dataset and kernel and stores the result in pickle files.
 - **ERiC_Validation.ipynb** contains code for the validation of ERiC, comparing it with the ELKI implementation.
+- **hyperparameter_tuning.py** runs ERiC for different hyperparameters and stores the results as pickle files.
-- **plot_trees.ipynb** plots the cluster hierarchies for different combinations of hyperparameters.
+- **plot_trees.ipynb** reads the pickle files created by hyperparameter_tuning.py and plots the cluster hierarchies for different combinations of hyperparameters.

 ## Helper files:
 - **lib.py** contains the implementation of ERiC.